-Biomass density of YAO rainbow smelt estimated by the AC survey in 2019 was 0.03 kg/ha and 0.04 kg/ha in the BT survey (Fig. 7a).
-This similarity in survey estimates follows 12 of the previous 16 years where the SE of the means for the two surveys overlapped.
-Biomass density of rainbow smelt has been <2 kg/ha since 1994, following the 1973-1993 era when rainbow smelt density averaged 3.71 kg/ha.
+Biomass density of YAO rainbow smelt estimated by the AC survey in 2021 was 0.13 kg/ha and 0.005 kg/ha in the BT survey (Fig. 7a).
+Survey estimates have been similar in 12 of the previous 16 years as the SE of the means for the two surveys overlapped.
+Biomass density of YAO rainbow smelt has been <2 kg/ha since 1994, following the 1973-1993 era when rainbow smelt density averaged 3.71 kg/ha.

 Figure 7.
-Density of yearling and older (YAO) rainbow smelt as biomass density (a) and of age-0 rainbow smelt as numeric density (b) in Lake Michigan, 1973-2019.
+Density of yearling and older (YAO) rainbow smelt as biomass density (a) and of age-0 rainbow smelt (b) as numeric density (right panel) in Lake Michigan, 1973-2021.
 Error bars in both panels are +/- standard error.

-Numeric density of age-0 rainbow smelt estimated by the AC survey in 2019 was only 1.33/ha, whereas it was only 0.99/ha by the BT survey (Fig. 7b).
-Similar to alewife and bloater, rainbow smelt produced a weak year-class in 2019, following three year-classes of at least 41/ha between 2016 and 2018.
+Numeric density of age-0 rainbow smelt estimated by the AC survey in 2021 was 84 fish/ha, whereas it was only 1.9 fish/ha by the BT survey (Fig. 7b).
+As indexed by the AC survey, rainbow smelt in 2021 produced the strongest year-class since 2009.

-YAO rainbow smelt attained the highest densities near the southern interface between Green Bay and the main basin and the shallowest stations near Saugatuck, Michigan (Fig. 8a).
-Age-0 rainbow smelt were most abundant in the same regions, in addition to a northern offshore AC transect (Fig. 8b).
+YAO rainbow smelt attained the highest densities near the Upper Peninsula of Michigan (Fig. 8a, left panel).
+Age-0 rainbow smelt were more widespread, with highest density observed near Two Rivers, WI (Fig. 8b, right panel).

 Causes for the long-term decline in rainbow smelt biomass since 1993 remain unclear.
 Consumption of rainbow smelt by salmonines was higher in the mid-1980s than during the 1990s (Madenjian et al. 2002), yet rainbow smelt abundance remained high.
 Results from a recent analysis suggested that predation by salmonines was not the primary driver of long-term temporal trends in Lake Michigan rainbow smelt abundance (Tsehaye et al. 2014).
-Furthermore, a time series analysis through 2012 suggested that the production of age-0 fish relative to the number of spawners had actually increased since 2000 (relative to 1982-1999), yet those age-0 fish do not appear to be surviving as well to the adult population (Feiner et al. 2015).
+Furthermore, a time series analysis through 2012 suggested that the production of age-0 fish relative to the number of spawners had actually increased since 2000 (relative to 1982-1999), yet those age-0 fish do not appear to be surviving to to adulthood (Feiner et al. 2015).

 Figure 8.
-Map of biomass density of rainbow smelt \geq age-1 (a) and numeric density of age-0 rainbow smelt (b) observed during the Lake Michigan acoustic survey and bottom trawl surveys, 2019.
+Map of biomass density of a) rainbow smelt \geq age-1 and b) numeric density of age-0 rainbow smelt observed during the Lake Michigan acoustic survey and bottom trawl surveys, 2021.